laravel-ardent/ardent/README.md

 }
 ```

-Ardent will automatically replace the plain-text password field with secure hash checksum and save it to database.
+Ardent will automatically replace the plain-text password attribute with secure hash checksum and save it to database.
 It uses the Laravel Hash::make() method internally to generate hash.